 Risk Potential impact Mitigation action/control Staff turnover risk The Group is dependent upon its ability to attract and retain highly qualified and skilled staff.
 Loss of key staff could delay the development of drug products for ReNeuron or partners and for platform developments.
 The Group offers attractive employment packages, including share incentive plans, and actively encourages employee engagement in the business.
 Employees also have significant opportunities for learning and development as well as promotion opportunities born out of the Group's staff appraisal and succession planning processes.
 Risks associated with a global pandemic and associated public health measures In any future pandemic, governments may institute public health measures similar to those used in respect of COVID-19, which may constrain economic activity and inhibit the Group's activities.
 The Group's research and development activities either for itself or partners may be delayed and additional costs incurred.
 The Group has demonstrated its ability to continue its research and development activities using modified working practices.
-Russia/Ukraine war The Russia/Ukraine war has stimulated surges in The Russia/Ukraine War could adversely affect the Group's operations through increased costs, possible supply chain The Group is a low energy user and will seek to manage cost pressure through its normal
+Russia/Ukraine war The Russia/Ukraine war has stimulated surges in energy and raw material costs and also dampened investor confidence.
+The Russia/Ukraine War could adversely affect the Group's operations through increased costs, possible supply chain interruptions and reduced investor appetite.
+There is also increased risk of cyber-attacks.
+The Group is a low energy user and will seek to manage cost pressure through its normal procurement processes.
+The Group's cyber risk measures are described above.